-While the folks at DSI would most assuredly like to keep news about the NAQZ to a bear minimum, a quirky game show filmed in July of 1985 surrounded the area with Hollywood hoopla.
+While the folks at DSI would most assuredly like to keep news about the NAQZ to a bare minimum, a quirky game show filmed in July of 1985 surrounded the area with Hollywood hoopla.
 The program, sponsored by a subsidiary of Albright Motion Pictures' television studio, was supposed to be a mock-up of the NAQZ- as informed by reports from tabloids like the World Wide Tattler.

 Contestants divvied up into six classes and "did battle" with the so-called "monsters" from the NAQZ.
 Many a mask-string and zippered suit were spotted, though, with backing by Albright Motion Pictures, the show was said to have some top-of-the-line Special F/X around their "Final Boss."
 That creature, a puppet the likes of which George Lucas and Jim Henson could be jealous of, was a many-eyed monstrosity right out of the pages of a Dungeons and Dragons book.